-- (a) price, quality, safety, reliability and security of supply of electricity; - (b) the reliability, safety and security of the national electricity system."
+- (a) price, quality, safety, reliability and security of supply of electricity; and - (b) the reliability, safety and security of the national electricity system.""

-For this Rule change request, the Commission considers that the relevant aspect of the NEO is efficient investment in, and efficient operation of, electricity services with respect to price, quality, safety, reliability and security of supply.20
+For this Rule change request, the Commission considers that the relevant aspect of the NEO is efficient investment in, and efficient operation of, electricity services with respect to price, quality, safety, reliability and security of supply.

-The Commission is satisfied that the draft Rule will, or is likely to, contribute to the achievement of the NEO because the draft Rule is likely to enhance efficient demand-side participation by promoting incentives for DNSPs to focus on improving connection costs and processes for embedded generators to meet the technical network connection requirements.
+The Commission is satisfied that the Rule as made will, or is likely to, contribute to the achievement of the NEO because the Rule as made is likely to enhance efficient demand-side participation by promoting incentives for DNSPs to focus on improving connection costs and processes for embedded generators to meet the technical network connection requirements.

-The draft Rule can help promote more efficient use of demand management and other non-network alternative solutions by balancing existing investment incentives for DNSPs with more opportunities for innovation in utilising embedded generators in managing electricity demand.
+The Rule as made can help promote more efficient use of demand management and other non-network alternative solutions by balancing existing investment incentives for DNSPs with more opportunities for innovation in utilising embedded generators in managing electricity demand.

-Under section 91(8) of the NEL, the Commission may only make a Rule that has effect with respect to an adoptive jurisdiction if satisfied that the proposed Rule is compatible with the proper performance of Australian Energy Market Operator's (AEMO) declared network functions.
-The Draft Rule is compatible with AEMO's declared network functions because it has no impact on the NER relating to AEMO's declared network functions.
+Under section 91(8) of the NEL, the Commission may only make a Rule that has effect with respect to an adoptive jurisdiction if satisfied that the Rule as made is compatible with the proper performance of Australian Energy Market Operator's (AEMO) declared network functions.
+The Rule as made does not impact on NER provisions relating to AEMOs's declared network functions.